 Posted by

-Bike Buzz: 17th Anniversary / Bike Month 2026 edition
+Bike Buzz: 17th Anniversary, 2026 edition

-Biking the coastal trail, we also met Carol, who has been to First Presbyterian Church of Monterey for music in the past and is interested in our May 31 Bike train to Bluegrass Sunday at FPC.
+Biking the coastal trail, we also met Carol, who has been to First Presbyterian Church of Monterey for music in the past and was interested in our Bike Month event on May 31, Bike to Bluegrass Sunday at FPC.
+Maybe you’ve heard of Bike to Worship events for Bike Month — biking to church, mosque, satsang, synagogue, or other place of worship.
+That inspired our May 31 Bike Month events!

 First Presbyterian Church of Monterey, an inclusive congregation

-ICYMI: The Monterey-Salinas Transit (MST) FREE #Monterey Trolley service for summer 2026 began on Saturday, May 23, and will operate daily from 10am to 6pm through Labor Day, Monday, September 7.
+See our tips for taking bicycle aboard trolley or any large or small MST bus— with the exception of MST’s ADA Paratransit (RIDES) buses.
+The Monterey-Salinas Transit (MST) FREE #Monterey Trolley service for summer 2026 began on Saturday, May 23, and will operate daily from 10am to 6pm through Labor Day, Monday, September 7.

 Among other service changes announced by MST on 5/19/26 (https://mst.org/news_items/monterey-salinas-transit-mst-service-changes-go-into-effect-beginning-saturday-may-23rd/):